-Throughout the process of running various marketing activities, you should be looking at digital analytics to provide yourself with real-time insight into how those marketing activities are working.
+Throughout running various marketing activities, you should be looking at digital analytics to provide real-time insight into how those marketing activities are working.
 This tends to happen in four simple steps that can be referred to as the analytics cycle:

 Universal Online Metrics

 There are some universal online metrics all businesses should pay attention to.
 This means you’ll need a tool that gathers, at a minimum, the following:

 - Audience: This refers to who visits their site and content and any demographics found on those individuals.